marklemay/ATS-Postiats-contrib/projects/MEDIUM/ATS-extsolve/notes.md

   // nothing
 end
 ```
-pattern includes the raw file in a seperately scoped local file
+pattern includes the raw file text in a seperate local scope